 The first version, the one without full BBS functionality took nine days of six or more hours per day of work.
 I did it in the dog days of the summer of 2011 when I should be relaxing instead.
 On top of it, I started maintaining a backlog from the start and that became this white paper example.

 All the legacy software I used in the implementation process was weird.
-It was unresponsive, and errors and malfunctions were the rule, not exceptions.
+It was unresponsive, and errors and malfunctions were the rules, not the exceptions.
 The software modality is a lack of performance, and the blunders were the stuff of digital nightmares.
 But I toiled and persevered.
 Still, it was hard to enjoy the journey.

 It wasn’t fun, it was a chore, and I felt I was losing time with the obsolete software.
 Nine days is a long span of time.
 Compared to how much time it takes to deploy any game's front-end software in a Windows setup.
 A mere five to ten minutes and your server is online.

 While in the first instance I was willing to conform to the maimed BBS experience I created.
 I believed that no one else other than me could be interested in the thing, but I knew it wasn’t satisfactory nor cool.
 I was interested in it because I was who had created it.
 I think it would have not been popular with callers.

 I guess I was doing it just to showcase my smartness at picking interactive fiction games.
 It was part of a thought process.
 A deluded idea that there wasn’t any interpreter-neutral front-end for IF games yet.
 What I had created could work as a sort of front end.
 I only need to push a key to load an interactive fiction game.
 The same for a totally different game and interpreter.
 I thought it was cool as an if-system-agnostic front end, for those who love horror, science fiction, and/or punk interactive fiction.
 And that it was okay to share it with others.